corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/cordapp-standard-development-environment/cordapp-chat.md

 * `message` is the message in the Chat.
 * participants is the list of PublicKeys belonging to the Vnodes of the participants of the chat.

-The history of a chat will be recorded in the backchain of the chat.
+The backchain of a chat records the history of the chat.

 ### Chat Smart Contract